Short Story Discussions

 The book chronicles the all-true story of unconditional love between Jennifer and Marc, a couple whose marriage would seem certain to fail because of its unusual nature.
 But as Thorne shows in this powerful book, true love can survive almost any tide.

-This weeks podcast on with Short Story Book Club features Andrew Plattner on his manuscript, Terminal.
+This week's Short Story Book Club podcast features Andrew Plattner on his manuscript, Terminal.

-Short Story Book Club’s Award-Winning Book Critic, Ruth Franklin on her Biography Shirley Jackson: A Rather Haunted Life
+SSBC Podcast: Award-Winning Book Critic Ruth Franklin on her Biography Shirley Jackson: A Rather Haunted Life

 In the latest episode of the Short Story Discussions podcast, we chat with short-story writer Holiday Reinhorn.
 She is the author of Big Cats: Stories from Free Press.
 A graduate of the Iowa Writers’ Workshop,

-In the latest episode of the podcast, SSBC features a review of John Waters' "Make Trouble" and an interview with filmmakers Sam Saper and Lynn Tomlinson for their award-winning film "Elephant's Song."
+In the latest episode of the podcast, SSBC features a review of John Waters's "Make Trouble" and an interview with filmmakers Sam Saper and Lynn Tomlinson for their award-winning film "Elephant's Song."